polyphonika/odin-dashboard/notes.md

 - [x] Get reset rules for LIs from gist
 - [x] Build header bar in HTML
 - [x] Apply basic styling to header
-- [ ] Plan cards and general content section
+- [x] Plan cards and general content section
+- - [x] Check happy with grid then move to card styling

 ### Notes